 Rule 11- Bat sizes are in accordance with the National Federation.
 Only minus -3 bats are allowed in league play.
 The use of any composite wood or bamboo wood bat is not allowed in league play.
+Baum bats are allowed in league play.
 We are an all wood bat league from the 15U through the college divisions.
-This rule was updated in June of 2016.
+The 18U/College Crossover Fall division is Metal bat.

 Rule 12- The official baseballs used in this league are the Spalding NJCAA raised seam, Rawlings (R-200 or R-100), Diamond D-1 or the Wilson HS-1010.
 No other baseballs are allowed in League play unless approved by the executive committee.

 Rule 13- The use of baseballs are to be shared by each team, each game, regardless of who is the home team.

 Rule 14- Mercy Rule: play is stopped under this rule when 1) a team has a lead of 10 or more runs after the trailing team has batted at least 5 times 2) a team has a lead of 12 or more runs after the trailing team has batted at least 3 times.
 For the playoffs the mercy rule follows tournament rules of 12 after 3 innings, 10 after 4 innings, and 8 after 5 innings.